-A county-wide classroom for students functioning with a mild cognitive impairment is housed within the high school and taught by a teacher of the cognitively impaired.
-The students work through a series of objectives that are linked to the Extended Grade Level Content

-Expectations and daily living skills for transition to post-secondary goals.
-Students also receive instruction through the use of the Life Centered Curriculum and earn a Seal of Employability.
-This program includes some pre-vocational and vocational experiences.
+A county-wide classroom for students functioning with a mild cognitive impairment is also housed within the high school and taught by a teacher of the cognitively impaired.
+The students work through a series of objectives that are linked to the Extended Grade Level Content Expectations and daily living skills for transition to post-secondary goals.
+Students also receive instruction through the use of the Life Centered Curriculum and earn a Seal of Employability upon completion of the program.
+This program also includes pre-vocational and vocational experiences.
 Since the focus is not on the Michigan Merit Curriculum required for a high school diploma in Michigan, the students receive a certificate of completion.
-They participate in the high school graduation ceremony.
-Six (6) students from Berrien Springs are in the High School MICI classroom in 2022-23.
+They do participate in the high school graduation ceremony.
+Students also have the option of participating in CTE programs within the county.
+There are a total of 17 students enrolled in the classroom presently, with 8 students being considered Berrien Springs residents.
 Students are placed in the program through an Individual Educational Planning Committee composed of local district and Berrien RESA diagnostic and educational staff.